cozy/cozy-stack/docs/shared-drives.md

 ### POST /sharings/drives/move

-Move a file between locations (personal drive and/or shared drives).
+Move a file or a directory between locations (personal drive and/or shared drives).

-This endpoint supports moving:
+Supported flows:

 - From a shared drive to another shared drive (same stack or cross-stack)
 - From a shared drive to a personal drive